 – Not necessarily a tactic, but more of a priority, video is the future of web.
 Without a video strategy, companies will become less and less relevant.
 Video content accounted for a huge 64% of all the world’s internet traffic even 2 years ago in 2014, and has done nothing but increase.
 According to a new report from Cisco

 , by just 2019, online video will be responsible for about 80% of global Internet traffic.
-The estimated stats for the U.S. are even higher, coming in at 85%.
+The estimated stats for the U.S. are even higher, anticipated at coming in at 85%.

 Future Tactics – 2018 SEO and Beyond